Scipio94/Stock-Price-Close-Price_comparison/README.md

-# Stock-Price-Downsampling
+# Stock Price Downsampling
-Downsampling of historical stock price data
+Downsampling of historical stock price data of some of the largest publically traded tech companies.